-Irrigation wastewater will be managed through Best Management Practices and Water Management to achieve an entirely closed cycle irrigation and nutrient system, fully eliminating cultivation wastewater.
+Irrigation wastewater will be managed through Best Management Practices.
 The use of controlled hand watering or drip system irrigation minimizes water use and hand watering for fertigation minimizes subsequent runoff.
 All measures to BMP will be used to make sure there is no excess water runoff.